papagorgio23/AISports_Chatbot/data/nlu.md

 - Oh that's great!
 What sports do you guys bet on?
 - Do you bet on any games?
 - What sports do you bet on?
+- What different sports do you guys bet on?

 ## intent:nfl
 - Do you bet on [pro football](Sport)?